will-stone/tings/README.md

 import toTitleCase from 'tings/toTitleCase'

-toTitleCase('this is text') // This is Text toTitleCase('smallWordsAreNotCapitalised') // Small Words are not Capitalisedl
+toTitleCase('this is text') // This is Text toTitleCase('smallWordsAreNotCapitalised') // Small Words are not Capitalised
 ```